- Prayer and Worship

 Short, two-page handouts on Baptism, Eucharist, Confirmation, Marriage, Holy Orders, Penance, and Anointing of the Sick can help Catholics who are preparing for the sacraments reflect on our Catholic call to mission in the world.
 Available in both English and Spanish!

 The New Evangelization calls us to make our lives a proclamation of the Good News through our witness of love and justice.
+Learn more through the handout, The New Evangelization: Disciples on Mission in the World and these Quotes about the New Evangelization and Social Justice.

 Communities of Salt and Light can help all parts of parish life (prayer and worship, catechesis, family ministry, etc.) form disciples who can be "salt" and "light" by putting faith into action.